 So, instead I started looking for data on my favorite movie (trilogy); the Lord of the Rings.
 I still remember, as a 12-year old girl, waiting at the movie theater more than 1.5 hours in advance with my parents to get the best spots in the theater (it was still first come, first serve back then).
 Collecting magazine clippings and posters and later fondly watching all of the extras (even for a second time).
 It's more than 9 hours of film that I can watch year after year.

 I found a fascinating dataset about the number of words spoken by each character in the extended editions of all 3 films.
-I did a few checks, comparing the word count to scripts available on Age of the Ring (which serendipitously / sadly seems to have expired only 2 days after I finished my data preparation) and they coincided pretty well.
+I did a few checks, comparing the word count to scripts available on Age of the Ring and they coincided pretty well.

 In the data, there is information on the number of words spoken by each character by scene and what race that character is.
 However, I found scenes to be a bit arbitrary.
 They are more attached to the making of the movie, not the movie experience.
 So instead I went ahead and manually added an on-screen location to each of the ±800 rows of data.